evolution/wordpress/docs/TUTORIAL-UPGRADE.md

 Git will show you what, if anything, has changed.
 Add and commit them as necessary.

+### Reprovisioning

+You should reboot and reprovision your local environment, in case anything in the ansible playbooks have changed.
+This can be done in a single step:

+	vagrant reload --provision

-##### Sidenote: Installing deps without the generator
+##### Sidenote: Ansible and idempotence

-> Should you ever need to install dependencies on a newly cloned version of the site _without_ running the generator, you'll need to:
+> The playbooks we use for provisioning are designed to be idempotent, meaning that we _should_ be able to provision a machine repeatedly and achieve the same end result.
 >
-	bundle install
-	bower install

-### Bringing up local

-You can start the local environment with vagrant:

-	vagrant up

-And then sync down from a remote environment (staging in this case) any Wordpress configuration and content that already exists:
+> Should you ever find that reprovisioning fails, we encourage you to [file a Github issue](https://github.com/evolution/wordpress/issues/new) with the full ansible output (to help us diagnose and reproduce the problem).

+You should test your local site to ensure it is working properly, after which you can reprovision and redeploy your remote environments:

+	bundle exec cap staging evolve:provision
+	bundle exec cap staging deploy

+You _may_ also want to reboot the server:

-	bundle exec cap staging evolve:down
+	bundle exec cap staging evolve:reboot

 ### What now?